 Our mission is to support MassHealth Members with complex medical and behavioral health needs in breaking through barriers and connecting to a network of health care providers and social service organizations to support them in improving their overall health and wellbeing.

-Founded by Bay Cove and Vinfen, CCP and LTSS Care Partners benefits from the dedication to collaborative leadership on behalf of its Founding Member Organizations.
+Founded by Bay Cove and Vinfen, Community Care Partners benefits from the dedication to collaborative leadership on behalf of its Founding Member Organizations.

 Julie holds a master’s degree in Counseling Psychology from Northeastern University, and a post graduate certificate in Non-Profit Human Services Management from Suffolk University.
 Julie was also a candidate of the Emerging Leaders Program of UMass Boston.

 For more than a decade, Julie dedicated herself to mental health services.
 As a Senior Director for Bay Cove Human Services, Julie provided leadership and consultation to directors on clinical, supervisory and operational issues while focusing on staff development and team building to enhance the effectiveness of the residential and clinical services provided to adults living with serious mental illness.
 Julie eventually stepped into the role of Assistant Director of Human Resources where she further enhanced agency-wide recruitment efforts while developing staff retention strategies.
 And as Director of New Initiatives, Julie drove projects in response to changes and trends within the healthcare industry while steering targeted efforts related to strategic business partnerships, inventive service models and innovative research.